Best Tips to Stay Safe Around the Pool

 Keep an Eye on Young Swimmers

-If you take kids to the pool, make sure a responsible adult watches them at all times to prevent children from falling in or experiencing other accidents that may cause serious injuries.
-Ensure kids know they should only spend time around or in the pool if they’ve received permission and an adult is available to watch them.
+If you take kids to the pool, make sure a responsible adult watches them at all times to prevent them from falling in or experiencing other accidents that may cause serious injuries.
+Children should understand that they may only be in or around the pool with explicit permission and only when a supervising adult is present

 Create a Safe Environment

-Regularly inspect your pool and the area around it to fix or remove potential tripping or slipping hazards.
-Make sure the flooring surface around the pool is made of a material that won’t be slippery from people dripping water as they get out of the pool.
+Regularly inspect your pool and the area around it to address potential tripping or slipping hazards.
+Make sure the flooring surface around the pool is made of a material that won’t be slippery from people dripping water as they exit.
 Fix any broken ladders or other equipment in the pool, and pick up tripping hazards like hoses and pool toys.

 Take Swimming Lessons